lhcb/starterkit-lessons/first-development-steps/01f-building.md

----
-title: "Building LHCb software"
-teaching: 10
-exercises: 10
-questions:
-- "How are LHCb builds structured?"
-objectives:
+# Building LHCb software
+{% objectives "Understand how to modify builds." %}
 - "Learn the basics of building software in LHCb."
-keypoints:
-- "Understand how to modify builds."
----
+{% endobjectives %}

 ## Building in CMake

 Modern LHCb software builds is stored in git and built with CMake.
 The procedure to build is given in the example below:

 ## Customizing the build